jforget/Perl-fixed-width-char-human-recognition/README.md

 The programs in this repository are licensed under the same terms as Perl 5: GPL and Artistic License.
-For more details, please read the F<LICENSE> file in this repository.
+For more details, please read the `LICENSE` file in this repository.

 The various texts of this repository are licensed under the terms of Creative Commons, with attribution and share-alike (CC-BY-SA).